 Benjamin Moore Revere Pewter: Looking to paint a room Revere Pewter and trying to decide if it’s the right paint wall color for you?
 Here’s everything you need to know about Revere Pewter by Benjamin Moore, its gray undertones, what it looks like in real rooms, and how it compares to similar gray and other “greige” paint colors, PLUS why it’s the most popular pewter color.

 BENJAMIN MOORE REVERE PEWTER

-Benjamin Moore Revere Pewter vs. Balboa Mist
+BM Revere Pewter vs. Balboa Mist

 Benjamin Moore Revere Pewter vs. BM Classic Gray

-Benjamin Moore Classic Gray is another one of my Best Gray Paint Colors.
+Benjamin Moore Classic Gray is another one of my Best Gray Paints.
 You can see again, similar to Balboa Mist above, Classic Gray pales in comparison to Revere Pewter.
 BM Revere Pewter is a much more saturated color and provides much more drama.
-I would recommend Revere Pewter in a room that either gets a lot of light, or one that you want to feel cozy and intimate.
+I would recommend Revere Pewter in a room that either gets a lot of natural light, or one that you want to feel cozy and intimate.
 See how Benjamin Moore Classic Gray looks in real homes here.